There is important information on this page that may be difficult to read on a small screen device. You may wish to switch to a larger display.

 The types of asset we invest in

 You can find out what the current asset mix is by reading our useful guides.
 We use our investment expertise to decide the best selection of assets (or asset mix) in which to invest.
 Not all products will have the same asset mix.
-They include:

 How we manage the funds